predixdesignsystem/px-rangepicker/README.md

 # Px-Rangepicker

-Px-Rangepicker is a UI web component for setting a range of time.
+Px-Rangepicker enables setting a range of time using a calendar-based UI.

 ## Overview